zoekniskern/kniskern_bechdel/README.md

 Problem Spots (Written at 4:48 am):
 I wanted to change the tooltip when the graph was switched but ultimately should have referenced a different div instead of trying to resuse the already populated one.

-My intention with the scatter plot was to have a dividing line that would appear on mouseover (the beginning of this work is commented out in scatter.js) and follow the mouse as a horizontal rule showing which percentage of movies above that gross amount passed the blechdel test.
+My intention with the scatter plot was to have a dividing line that would appear on mouseover (the beginning of this work is commented out in scatter.js) and follow the mouse as a horizontal rule showing which percentage of movies above that gross amount passed the bechdel test.

 Tried to make the page responsive, some wins and some losses.